 “The architects designed a linking building to tie the Richardson Romanesque granite library to the 1921 Stratford fieldstone Sterling Memorial structure known as Legion Hall.
 The Victorian reading room with vaulted ceiling, oaken trim, and tiled fireplaces was transformed into a community lecture hall.
 The original stacks were torn out and replaced by a projection room [later transformed into offices] and washrooms.
 The checkout counter and reference desks occupied the new connecting structure, and above them was a new children’s section with books, games, soft toys, and cushy seats.
 Three floors of stacks filled old Legion hall, with an elevator between.”
 (2)

 On September 24, 1994, the community room was dedicated as the Lovell Room to honor the Lovell family’s involvement and contribution to the library for over 100 years.
-Edythe M. Landes, the first director of the newly enlarged library, retired in 1999 and Karen Bowles served as library director from 2000-2006.
-The present director, Barbara Blosveren, began her tenure in 2007 after serving at the library for over twenty years, most recently as its Assistant Director.
-Previous to this, Mrs. Blosveren served as Senior Manager for Personnel and Youth Services.
+Edythe M. Landes, the first Director of the newly enlarged library, retired in 1999 and Karen Bowles served as Library Director from 2000-2006.
+Barbara Blosveren, began her tenure in 2007 and served until 2016.
+Sheri Szymanski currently has the privilege of serving as Library Director.

 “The Learning Tree” is a stained glass window created by Stratford native Reverend Robert J. Terentieff, a gift from the artist to the library in 1994.The window was created by the artist for the 100th anniversary of the Stratford Library and depicts what can be accomplished through the joy, growth, mystery and pleasure of discovery that comes through reading.
 In creating “The Learning Tree”, Terentieff hoped that viewers would not only appreciate the beautiful art form called stained glass but, in examining it, discover a learning experience in the process.
 The large circular window is located in the play area of the Children’s Department and is situated directly above the front entrance of the library overlooking Main Street.
 Reverend Terentieff has a Ph.D. in Fine Arts from Pacific Western University in Los Angeles and an M.S. in Art Education from the University of Bridgeport.